-The thermal resistances reported in the Pin Configuration section of the data sheet are consistent with those parameters defined by JESD51-12 and are intended for use with finite element analysis (FEA) software modeling tools that leverage the outcome of thermal modeling, simulation, and correlation to hardware evaluation performed on a μ Module package mounted to a hardware test board.
-The motivation for providing these thermal coefficients in found in JESD51-12 ("Guidelines for Reporting and Using Electronic Package Thermal Information").
+The thermal resistances reported in the Pin Configuration section of the data sheet are consistent with those parameters defined by JESD 51-12 and are intended for use with finite element analysis (FEA) software modeling tools that leverage the outcome of thermal modeling, simulation, and correlation to hardware evaluation performed on a μ Module package mounted to a hardware test board defined by JESD 51-9 ("Test Boards for Area Array Surface Mount Package Thermal Measurements").
+The motivation for providing these thermal coefficients is found in JESD 51-12 ("Guidelines for Reporting and Using Electronic Package Thermal Information").

-Many designers may opt to use laboratory equipment and a test vehicle such as the demo board to predict the μ Module regulator's thermal performance in their application at various electrical and environmental operating conditions to compliment any FEA activities.
-Without FEA software, the thermal resistances reported in the Pin Configuration section are, in and of themselves, not relevant to providing guidance of thermal performance; instead, the derating curves provided in this data sheet can be used in a manner that yields insight and guidance pertaining to one's application-usage, and can be adapted to correlate thermal performance to one's own application.
+Many designers, in lieu of or to compliment any FEA activities, may opt to use laboratory equipment and a test vehicle such as the demo board to anticipate the μ Module regulator's thermal performance in their application at various electrical and environmental operating conditions.
+Without FEA software, the thermal resistances reported in the Pin Configuration section are in-and-of themselves not relevant to providing guidance of thermal performance; instead, the derating curves provided later in this data sheet can be used in a manner that yields insight and guidance pertaining to one's application-usage, and can be adapted to correlate thermal performance to one's own application.

-The Pin Configuration section gives four thermal coefficients explicitly defined in JESD51-12; these coefficients are quoted or paraphrased below:
+The Pin Configuration section gives four thermal coefficients explicitly defined in JESD 51-12; these coefficients are quoted or paraphrased below:

-- 1 θ{JA} , the thermal resistance from junction to ambient, is the natural convection junction-to-ambient air thermal resistance measured in a one cubic foot sealed enclosure.
+- 1 Θ{JA} , the thermal resistance from junction to ambient, is the natural convection junction-to-ambient air thermal resistance measured in a one cubic foot sealed enclosure.
 This environment is sometimes referred to as "still air" although natural convection causes the air to move.
-This value is determined with the part mounted to a 95mm \times 76mm PCB with four layers. - 2 $\theta{JCbottom}$, the thermal resistance from junction to the bottom of the product case, is determined with all of the component power dissipation flowing through the bottom of the package.
+This value is determined with the part mounted to a JESD 51-9 defined test board, which does not reflect an actual application or viable operating condition. - 2 $\Theta{JCbottom}$, the thermal resistance from junction to the bottom of the product case, is determined with all of the component power dissipation flowing through the bottom of the package.
 In the typical μModule regulator, the bulk of the heat flows out the bottom of the package, but there is always heat flow out into the ambient environment.
-As a result, this thermal resistance value may be useful for comparing packages but the test conditions don't generally match the user's application. - 3 θ{JCtop} , the thermal resistance from junction to top of the product case, is determined with nearly all of the component power dissipation flowing through the top of the package.
+As a result, this thermal resistance value may be useful for comparing packages but the test conditions don't generally match the user's application.

+- 3 θ{JCtop} , the thermal resistance from junction to top of the product case, is determined with nearly all of the component power dissipation flowing through the top of the package.
 As the electrical connections of the typical μModule regulator are on the bottom of the package, it is rare for an application to operate such that most of the heat flows from the junction to the top of the part.
-As in the case of $\theta{JCbottom}$, this value may be useful for comparing packages but the test conditions don't generally match the user's application. - 4 θ{JB} , the thermal resistance from junction to the printed circuit board, is the junction-to-board thermal resistance where almost all of the heat flows through the bottom of the μ Module package and into the board, and is really the sum of the $\theta{JCbottom}$ and the thermal resistance of the bottom of the part through the solder joints and a portion of the board.
-The board temperature is measured a specified distance from the package.
+As in the case of $\theta{JCbottom}$, this value may be useful for comparing packages but the test conditions don't generally match the user's application. - 4 θ{JB} , the thermal resistance from junction to the printed circuit board, is the junction-to-board thermal resistance where almost all of the heat flows through the bottom of the μ Module package and into the board, and is really the sum of the $\theta{JCbottom}$ and the thermal resistance of the bottom of the part through the solder joints and through a portion of the board.
+The board temperature is measured at a specified distance from the package, using a two sided, two layer board.
+This board is described in JESD 51-9.